How can we help?

 • Entering your EPCS provider credentials and activating your profile.

-• Enter two-factor authentication when you sign off on a controlled substance prescription
+• Enter two-factor authentication when you sign off on a controlled substance prescription:

-1. A password used to send controlled substance prescriptions
+1. A password used to send controlled substance prescriptions.

 2. A one-time-pin from either a physical device or app associated with your account.